The City of Oklahoma City proposes new controls on noise coming from the private park

 Roger Skeen is confused by his city’s actions as they consider changes to a Planned Unit Development just approved April 11.

-He thought the City of Oklahoma City was all a large number of concerts at his Lost Lakes Adventure Park.
+He thought the City of Oklahoma City was all for a large number of concerts at his Lost Lakes Adventure Park.

 “…they kept coming back to talking about music festivals, music festivals, music festivals,” Skeen told Free Press Tuesday about his many meetings with city staff.